1. Chargeability — S. 15 and S. 17

-1. 10% per annum of the original cost of furniture, if furniture is owned by owned by the employer or actual rent of furniture
+Plus: 10% per annum of cost of furniture, if the furniture is owned by owned by the employer or actual rent of furniture

 1. Where employer has supplied gas, electricity or water for household purposes from his own sources without purchasing from any outside agency, the value of such benefits is manufacturing cost incurred per unit by the employer.